lmc-eu/spirit-design-system/packages/web-react/src/components/Header/README.md

 ### Desktop-Only Actions

-As the name suggests, desktop-only actions are intended to display only on desktop screens.
-There are two slots to use: primary actions (aligned to the left in LTR documents) and secondary actions (aligned to the right).
+As the name suggests, desktop-only actions are intended to display on desktop screens only.
+They generally work as flex containers that define vertical alignment and spacing.

+There are two slots you can use: primary actions (aligned to left in LTR documents), and secondary actions (aligned to right).

 👉 It is critical to **make sure all your actions fit the Header on the desktop breakpoint**.
 Spirit intentionally does not provide any overflow